dfeagans/Reference-Files/Reference/Blender.md

 - **1,2,3** = Selection limits vertices, edges, faces.
 - **gg** = Grab, with Slide.
 Either Edge Slide or Vertex Slide depending on selection mode.
 Primary use is redistributing things - intelligently.
 Otherwise, Useful to simplify edges and then use Remove Doubles.
 - **c** - Constrains the movement of edge slide at the angle.
 Useful for allowing you to effectively edge slide extend using gg or e > drag inboard a bit > c > then drag outboard to extend.
-- **Snap** = extremely useful with snap vertices to faces.
-If you turn on "use_snap_project", which is "Project Individual Elements" in Blender 2.8 you can select a bunch of vertices and move them and they'll project along the view direction onto whatever face is back there.
+- **Snap** = extremely useful with snap vertices to faces in the background (for example when retopologizing a scan).
+If you hit the magnet button in the top-right, it turns on "use_snap".
+Furthermore, you can then turn on "Project Individual Elements" in Blender 2.8 you can select a bunch of vertices and move them and they'll project along the view direction onto whatever face is back there.
 Useful for getting a bunch of vertices snapped quickly by selecting them, hitting "g", and immedietely hitting Enter.
 - **Alts+s** = Scale along normals.
 When used on faces effectively moves face long normal of the face.
 - **o** = Toggles On/Off proportional editing.
 There are different types.
 - **Scroll Wheel During Edit** = Adjusts Area of Effect.